Infrared Sauna

 What should I wear during my infrared sauna session?

-Sauna: We recommend wearing loose, comfortable clothing, a swimsuit, or a towel.
+We recommend wearing loose, comfortable clothing, a swimsuit, or a towel in the sauna.
 The recovery room has a privacy lock.

 What's the best temperature for an Infrared sauna?